hearhellacopters/bireader/README.md

 # bireader

-A simple binary reader and writer that keeps track of your position to quickly create file structures.
-Includes shared naming conventions and multiple programmable calling for easy data conversions to do low level parsing.
+A feature rich binary reader and writer that keeps track of your position to quickly create file structures.
+Includes shared naming conventions, programmable inputs and advanced math for easy data conversions to do low level parsing.
 Accepts `Uint8Array` or `Buffer`.

 Supported data types are: